Cambodia & Vietnam

 An early start brings us to Cambodia’s most famous wonder: the outstanding Angkor Wat.
 We explore this enormous complex, with its assortment of Khmer buildings; a testament to the powers of this incredible civilisation.
 As well as taking in the site’s best-known monuments, we also visit the smaller temples of Ta Som, Preah Khan and Baray Reach Dak, which are rarely visited by Western tourists.

 We enjoy a free day at Siem Reap today.
 Given that the world’s largest religious monument is on our doorstep, it is likely that you will want to return to Angkor Wat, where there are always new discoveries to be made.
 Take the ruins at your leisure on foot, or even by bicycle – an option allowing you to reach the further flung parts of the complex before the day is through.

-On our last of the action-packed days of this trip, we rise early to discover some of Cambodia’s lesser-known temples, beginning with Ta Prohm, a Buddhist monastery held together by banyan and strangler fig roots.
+On our last day of this trip, we rise early to discover some of Cambodia’s lesser-known temples, beginning with Ta Prohm, a Buddhist monastery held together by banyan and strangler fig roots.
 We also stop at the 12th century stone temple of Ta Nei, and the impressive Ta Keo, thought to be the first wholly sandstone temple built by the Khmer.

-After lunch we delve into the fortified city of Angkor Thom, an astounding location dominated by giant stone heads of the Buddha, and which features the stunningly carved ceremonial Terrace of Elephants.
-This evening we fly into Saigon to catch an early morning flight back home on Day 13…
+After lunch we delve into the fortified city of Angkor Thom, an astounding location dominated by giant stone heads of the Buddha.
+This evening we make our way to the airport for our return flight.

 - Expert Guide Lecturer